-David's current work focuses on the assimilation of doppler radar radial wind observations in high-resolution convective-scale NWP models.
+David's current work focuses on the assimilation of radar derived refractivity change observations in high-resolution convective-scale NWP models.
 He works in the Data Assimilation @ Reading Group based at [email protected] Unit a

 There is an increasing demand for high resolution weather prediction, which in the UK has an emphasis on accurate forecasts/nowcasts of strong convective storms which in recent years have been responsible for major flooding events.
 In response, the Met Office is developing a numerical weather prediction system using a 1.5km version of the Unified Model for short range Met Office Numerical Weather Prediction models and nowcasting.
 Such a system requires the assimilation of high temporal and spatial resolution observations.
 One potentially vital observation is provided by weather radar.

-David's current efforts are focusing on the assimilation of Radial Wind velocity observations provided by the UK Radar network into high-resolution Met Office Numerical Weather Prediction models models, including the 1.5km-resolution model UKV.
+David's current efforts are focusing on the Data Assimilation and Ensembles of Radial Wind velocity observations provided by the UK Radar network into high-resolution Met Office Numerical Weather Prediction models models, including the 1.5km-resolution model Unified Model.
 This work involve the quality control and thinning/superposing of the observations.
 Some efforts is also devoted to the error characteristics of the Radial Wind.